 - Come up with a game plan

 Assign roles to observers and determine issues you want to focus on.
-Having an observer take notes allows the moderator to focus on the interview and interact freely with the participant.
+Having an observer take notes allows the moderator to focus on the interview and interact freely with the contributor.

 - Remote control

-While using note taking, only moderators can control the screen.
-You cannot give participants remote control.
+While using notetaking, only moderators can control the screen.
+You cannot give contributors remote control.

-For example, you have a prototype that you want a participant to test, but don’t want to send out a link—perhaps for security reasons.
-You can share your screen to show the prototype, but the participant can’t interact with it by tapping or clicking.
+For example, you have a prototype that you want a contributor to test but don’t want to send out a link—perhaps for security reasons.
+You can share your screen to show the prototype, but the contributor can’t interact with it by tapping or clicking.